Spaceman (Babylon Zoo song)

-"Spaceman" is a song by British rock band Babylon Zoo, released on 15 January 1996 as the lead single from their debut album, The Boy with the X-Ray Eyes (1996).
-Featuring heavily distorted guitars and metallic, robotic sounding vocals, the song entered the UK Singles Chart at number one on 21 January 1996 following its use in a Levi's jeans television advertisement the previous year; "Spaceman" was the sixth song to reach number one in the UK after being featured in a Levi's advert.
+"Spaceman" is a song by the English rock band Babylon Zoo, released on 15 January 1996 by EMI Records as the lead single from their debut album, The Boy with the X-Ray Eyes (1996).
+It was written by lead singer Jas Mann and co-produced by him with Steve Power.
+Featuring heavily distorted guitars and metallic, robotic sounding vocals, the song entered the UK singles chart at number one on 21 January 1996 following its use in a Levi's jeans television advertisement the previous year; "Spaceman" was the sixth song to reach number one in the UK after being featured in a Levi's advert.
+It was a worldwide hit as well, reaching number one in 10 other countries and entering the top 10 in an additional 11.
+Mark Neale directed the accompanying music video.

 Song history

 Promotional copies of "Spaceman" had been distributed, and the Arthur Baker remix was chosen to tie in with the release of a new United Kingdom Levi's advertisement titled "Planet" on 1 December 1995, which was directed by Vaughan Arnell and Anthea Benton.
 The advertisement concentrated on Baker's sped-up vocal section at the beginning and end of the song, featuring an alien neighbourhood inspired by the 1950s with alien parents awaiting the return of their teen daughter.
 There was a full version of the sped up vocals called "Spaceman (Zupervarian Mix)".
 Russian model Kristina Semenovskaya played the daughter, wearing Levi's jeans.

 The initial intro to "Spaceman" on the promotional copies, before it was used for the advert, featured Jas Mann's whispering vocals of "I killed your mother, I killed your sister, I killed you all."
 These lyrics were later taken out of the song and replaced with the more radio friendly Arthur Baker introduction.
 The "I killed you all" lyric remains buried in the mix.
 There was a lower budget video made for this version.

 In 2006, "Spaceman" featured on trailers for Ant and Dec's film Alien Autopsy, the BBC's children's channel, CBeebies for the animated preschool series Lunar Jim, and Network Ten's advertisement for Battlestar Galactica.
 "Spaceman" is also used in Eesti otsib superstaari (Pop Idol Estonia).
 "Spaceman" is also featured in E4's My Mad Fat Diary, in the episode "Ladies and Gentlemen", during the scene where Rae and Finn begin their drive to Knebworth.